Skip to main content

 Museum Website

 The Smithsonian American Art Museum (SAAM), the nation’s first collection of American art, is an unparalleled record of the American experience.
 The collection captures the aspirations, character, and imagination of the American people from the colonial period to the present.
-The museum’s emphasis on research, publications, exhibitions, and public programs reflects its mission to promote the understanding and appreciation of American art.
-In addition to welcoming visitors to its historic landmark buildings in Washington, D.C., SAAM serves global audiences through online outreach, traveling exhibitions, and distance learning programs.
-The museum’s fellowship program is the oldest, largest, and preeminent program for the study of American art and visual culture.
+The museum’s emphasis on research, education, publications, exhibitions, and public programs reflects its mission to promote the understanding and appreciation of American art.
+Hosted in SAAM’s Research and Scholars Center, the museum’s fellowship program is the oldest, largest, and preeminent program for the study of American art, craft, and visual culture.

 Resources and Facilities

 SAAM is home to one of the largest and most inclusive collections of American art in the world.
-This collection of over 45,500 works by more than 13,000 artists includes special strengths in nineteenth- and twentieth-century sculpture, nineteenth-century landscape painting and imagery of the American West, Gilded Age and American impressionist painting, twentieth-century realism, New Deal art, photography and graphic art, self-taught art, Latinx art, work by African American artists, and time-based media.
-Recent exhibitions organized by the museum include: We Are Made of Stories: Self-Taught Artists in the Robson Family Collection; Sargent, Whistler, and Venetian Glass: American Artists and the Magic of Murano; Welcome Home: A Portrait of East Baltimore, 1975-1980; Alexander von Humboldt and the United States: Art, Nature, and Culture; ¡Printing the Revolution!
-The Rise and Impact of Chicano Graphics, 1965 to Now; Artists Respond: American Art and the Vietnam War, 1965-1975; and American Myth & Memory: David Levinthal Photographs.
+This collection of over 46,000 works by more than 13,000 artists includes strengths in nineteenth- and twentieth-century sculpture, nineteenth-century landscape painting and imagery of the American West, Gilded Age and American impressionist painting, twentieth-century realism, New Deal art, photography and graphic art, self-taught art, Latinx art, work by African American artists, and time-based media.
+Current collecting initiatives focus on the work of Asian American and Native American artists.
+Recent exhibitions organized by the museum include: Musical Thinking: New Video Art and Sonic Strategies; We Are Made of Stories: Self-Taught Artists in the Robson Family Collection; Welcome Home: A Portrait of East Baltimore, 1975-1980; Alexander von Humboldt and the United States: Art, Nature, and Culture; and ¡Printing the Revolution!
+The Rise and Impact of Chicano Graphics, 1965 to Now.

-SAAM’s main building is a National Historic Landmark located in the heart of Washington’s downtown cultural district that includes both permanent-collection galleries and innovative public spaces.
-The Luce Foundation Center for American Art, a site for study and a visible art storage facility, displays around 1,600 artworks from the museum’s permanent collection in a three-story skylit space.
-The museum shares the building with the Smithsonian’s National Portrait Gallery; both museums share the Nan Tucker McEvoy Auditorium, the Lunder Conservation Center—state-of-the-art labs with glass walls that allow the public permanent behind-the-scenes views of the preservation work of the museums—and the Robert and Arlene Kogod Courtyard.
+SAAM’s main building is a National Historic Landmark located in the heart of Washington’s downtown cultural district.
+In addition to the permanent collection galleries, the Luce Foundation Center for American Art, a visible art storage facility, displays around 1,600 artworks.
+The museum shares the building with the Smithsonian’s National Portrait Gallery; both museums share the Lunder Conservation Center—state-of-the-art labs with glass walls that allow the public permanent behind-the-scenes views of the preservation work of the museums.
 The museum’s office and research functions operate out of the nearby Victor Building at 750 Ninth Street NW.

 The Renwick Gallery is SAAM’s branch museum for contemporary craft and decorative art.
 Exhibitions at the Renwick showcase the work of artists exploring traditional and innovative approaches to making.
-The Renwick Gallery is located in a Second Empire–style, National Historic Landmark building designed by architect James Renwick Jr. in 1858 and completed in 1874.
-Recent exhibitions organized by the Renwick include: This Present Moment: Crafting a Better World, Forces of Nature: Renwick Invitational 2020, Ginny Ruffner: Reforestation of the Imagination, and No Spectators: The Art of Burning Man.
+Recent exhibitions organized by the Renwick include Sharing Honors and Burdens: Renwick Invitational 2023 and This Present Moment: Crafting a Better World.

 Research Opportunities